EBS vs EFS vs FSx vs S3: How These Storage Options Differ

 If you need persistent storage for your application, you can use Amazon EBS volumes instead of instance store volumes.

-Which sort of storage does Amazon EFS and Amazon FSx provide?
+Which sort of storage do Amazon EFS and Amazon FSx provide?

 Elastic File System